defenseunicorns/uds-core/docs/reference/configuration/uds-networking-configuration.md

 ### NeuVector

-It may be desired to connect Grafana to additional datasources in or outside of the cluster.
+It may be desired send alerts from NeuVector to locations in or outside of the cluster.
 To facilitate this, you can provide a bundle override as follows:

 ```yaml
 packages: